jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 The components of a network make up the backbone of the logical infrastructure for an organization; these components are often critical to day-to-day operations, and an outage or security issue can be very costly

 - 4.2.1 Operation of hardware (e.g. redundant, power, warranty, support)
-    - Modems are a type of Channel Service Unit/Data Service Unit (CSU/DSU) typically used for converting analog signals into digital; the CSU handles communication to the provider network, the DSU handles communication with the internal digital equipment (in most cases, a router)
+    - Modems provide modulation/demodulation of binary data into analog signals for transmission; modems are a type of Channel Service Unit/Data Service Unit (CSU/DSU) typically used for converting analog signals into digital;  the CSU handles communication to the provider network, the DSU handles communication with the internal digital equipment (in most cases, a router)
         - modems typically operate at Layer 2
         - routers operate at Layer 3, and make the connection from a modem available to multiple devices in a network, including switches, access points and endpoint devices
         - switches are typically connected to a router to enable multiple devices to use the connection